marcoonroad/marcoonroad.github.io/about.md

 ### About this blog

-Frequently (if God gives me the precious time), Type Theory stuff, Functional things, Compiler engineering, Computation models, Concurrency features, Prototype-based discussion and Forth-like related posts will arise here.
+Frequently (if God gives me the precious time), Type Theory stuff, Functional things, Compiler engineering, Computational models, Concurrency features, Prototype-based discussion and Forth-like related posts will arise here.

 ### About me